Quantum Correlations in the Minimal Scenario: Proofs

-\begin{proof} (1) Of course, extreme points are always part of the boundary, because any line segment through an extreme point necessarily contains some points outside the body.
+(1) Of course, extreme points are always part of the boundary, because any line segment through an extreme point necessarily contains some points outside the body.
 Hence the previous Lemma applies.
 So by part (3) of the previous Lemma they either have $\rank C\leq2$ anyway, or else belong to a face of the cube $\Ns$.
 Up to symmetry this means $c_{22}=1$.
-Then $C_{124}\geq0$ forces $u=c_{12}$, so the extendability is just the elliptope condition $\det C_{123}=1-c_{12}^2c_{23}^2c_{31}^2-2c_{12}c_{23}c_{31}\geq0$.
-Since we are not just assuming $c$ to be on the boundary, but even extremal, this inequality must be tight, and so we also get $\rank C\leq2$.
+Then $C_{124}\geq0$ forces $u=c_{12}$, so the extendability is just the elliptope condition $\det C_{123}=1-c_{11}^2-c_{12}^2-c_{21}^2+2c_{11}c_{12}c_{21}\geq0$.
+Since $c$ is furthermore extremal, it remains extremal in this face (direct verification).
+This implies $c$ must belong to the boundary of the elliptope, namely this inequality must be tight, and so $\rank C_{123}\leq2$.
+Since all $3\times3$ minors of $C$ are zero, $\rank C\leq2$.

 (2) By the spectral theorem, every positive semidefinite $d\times d$ matrix can be written as a Gram matrix, i.e, $C_{\alpha\beta}=w_\alpha\cdot w_\beta$ for vectors $w_1,\ldots,w_d$ in some Euclidean space $\Rl^r$.
 Here $r=\rank C$ is the number of non-zero eigenvalues.
 In our case the diagonal matrix entries are $1$, so these vectors are unit vectors.
 Moreover, the $c_{ij}$ are themselves matrix elements of $C$, so we just need to rename the vectors according to whether the dimension belongs to Alice or to Bob, i.e., $a_1=w_1$, $a_2=w_2$, $b_1=w_3$, and $b_2=w_4$.